Prvvv/smokescreen/README.md

 ## Impact/Disclaimer

-Although this tool is capable of sending thousands of false requests a minute from individuallly unique IP addresses and user agents, it is not designed for the purposes of performing a "***Denial Of Service Attack***" It still may coincidentally perform one, so be careful.
+Although this tool is capable of sending thousands of false requests a minute from individually unique IP addresses and user agents, it is not designed for the purposes of performing a "***Denial Of Service Attack***" It still may coincidentally perform one, so be careful.

 ![](https://i.ibb.co/98cwZVZ/no2.png)